 What Scopes Work Best on a Pellet Gun?

-Air rifle scopes work wonders on a pellet gun.
+Air rifle scopes work WONDERS on a pellet gun.

-This is because these scopes are designed to handle the double-recoil and vibrations brought on by a pellet gun.
+These scopes are designed to handle the double-recoil and vibrations brought on by a pellet gun.

 This DURABILITY is the major advantage air scopes have over rifle scopes.